Parallel Weighted Random Sampling

-In the weak scaling experiments (\cref{fig:weakintel,fig:weakamd}), we again see clearly how \twoclassic and \psa are limited by memory bandwidth.
+In the weak scaling experiments (\cref{fig:weakintel,fig:weakamd}), we again see clearly how \twoclassic and \psa are limited by memory access costs.
 Using more than two threads per available memory channel ($4\times6$ for the Intel machine, 8 for the AMD machine) yields nearly no additional benefit for these algorithms.
-Meanwhile, \twosweep and -- to a lesser extent -- \osens are not so much limited by the available memory bandwidth as by the latency of memory accesses.
-As a result, they continue scaling well, even for the highest thread counts.
+Meanwhile, \twosweep, \psag, and -- to a lesser extent -- \osens are not so much limited by the available memory throughput as by the latency of memory accesses.
+As a result, they continue to scale well, even for the highest thread counts.